buildpacks/rfcs/text/0000-remove-stacks-mixins.md

       "name": "libcurl",
       "version": "4.5.6",
       "purl": "pkg:deb/ubuntu/libcurl@4.5.6"
-    }
+    },
+    ...
   ]
 }
 ```

 ### Validations

-Buildpack base image metadata and packages specified in `buildpack.toml`'s `targets` list are validated against the runtime and build-time base images.
+Buildpack base image metadata specified in `buildpack.toml`'s `targets` list are validated against the runtime and build-time base images.

 Runtime and build-time base image packages are no longer validated against each other.

-When an app image is rebased, `pack rebase` will fail if packages are removed from the new runtime base image.
+If an SBoM is available, `pack rebase` will fail if packages are removed from the new runtime base image.
 This check may be skipped by passing a new `--force` flag to `pack rebase`.

-## Runtime Base Image Requirements

-Buildpacks may specify a list of package names (as PURL URLs without versions or qualifiers) in a `packages` table in the build plan.
-The build will fail if these packages are not present in the runtime base image.
+However, this validation is not enforced by the specification.

 # Drawbacks
 [drawbacks]: #drawbacks